swiftlang/swift/docs/SIL.rst

 sil).

-The compiler flag that influences the value of the ``assert_configuration`` funtion application is the optimization flag: at ``-O0`` the application will be replaced by ``Debug`` at higher optimization levels the instruction will be replaced by ``Release``.
+The compiler flag that influences the value of the ``assert_configuration`` funtion application is the optimization flag: at ``-Onone` the application will be replaced by ``Debug`` at higher optimization levels the instruction will be replaced by ``Release``.
 Optionally, the value to use for replacement can be specified with the ``-AssertConf`` flag which overwrites the value selected by the optimization flag (possible values are ``Debug``, ``Release``,